 enjoy the weekly lessons & selected readings.

-benefit from our conversations about your work.
+benefit from a 1×1 conversation withe me about your work.

 “Having taken numerous workshops and worked with Holly closely over many years, I can say that to watch her work with so many different people is thrilling.
 I’ve seen her discuss craft with an accomplished poet one minute, then coax four lines from a hesitant 18 year-old the next minute.
 I’ve seen her offer encouragement, passion and deep editing, all with precision and attention to the work and the individual.
 Not everyone can do this—many teachers think they can, but few have this magic.
 Holly knows how to start things, understand a vision, generate ideas, make a plan, and then make that vision a reality.
 I’ve come to realize that this is a really rare talent.
 What I really want to say is that she’s the full package, the real deal, the cat’s meow, you know: fantastic!” –Kris Kunz